Pleomorphic Breast Cancer

 Pleomorphic tumor cells can also occur in other kinds of breast cancer, such as carcinoma with osteoclastic giant cells, mammary sarcoma, and in metastatic tumors, so there is a danger for an initial misdiagnosis.
 (The rate of initial misclassification is actually very high, over 50% in some studies.)

-The average age in which women tend to develop pleomorphic breast carcinoma is around 51-55 years of age, though it has known to develop in women as young as the mid 20s, and as late as the 80s to 90s.
+The average age in which women tend to develop pleomorphic breast cancer is around 51-55 years of age, though it has known to develop in women as young as the mid 20s, and as late as the 80s to 90s.
 In most cases, pleomorphic breast carcinoma is discovered clinically as a palpable mass, with a minority found via screening mammography.

-In many instances pleomorphic breast carcinoma is initially diagnosed as sarcoma (cancer of muscle tissue), and later determined to be pleomorphic breast carcinoma.
+In many instances pleomorphic breast cancer is initially diagnosed as sarcoma (cancer of muscle tissue), and later determined to be pleomorphic breast carcinoma.
 A ‘spindle-cell’ component (spindle cells are often associated with smooth muscle and connective tissue) is found in up to 40% of pleomorphic breast carcinoma tumors, sometimes accounting for more than 25% of the total tumor mass.

-Mammographic features common to pleomorphic breast carcinomas
+Mammographic features common to pleomorphic breast cancer

 Pleomorphic breast cancer tumors will often fail to show the ‘classic’ features of breast carcinoma on mammography, and ultrasound is not necessarily any clearer.
 Mammograms of pleomorphic breast cancer tumors will tend to show well-circumscribed lesions without evidence of calcification.